Concrete Driveway Cost

 This means that any alterations to your driveway should make accessing the building better or leave it at the same standard that it was before the work was carried out.
 You also need to ensure that your driveway has adequate drainage.

 If you live in a listed building, you should apply for listed building consent ahead of any work taking place.
-You may also need to undergo extra planning regulations preparation if your property is in a national park, a conservation area, or in a world heritage site.
+You may also need to undergo extra planning regulations preparation if your property is in a national park, a conservation area, or a world heritage site.

 If your home falls under one of these categories, contact your local authority for more information on whether you need any form of consent to install your new driveway.